unyankee/unyankee.github.io/Resume.md

-Always aiming to improve, and learning from the situation, and refining  my skills day by day.
+Someone who is always aiming to improve, and learning from the situation, and refining  my skills day by day.

 A fun-loving programmer, that enjoys what he does, but if is on a team, always better.
 Because to go further, we need to go together.